-In part two of his two part series on the NHS, Charlie Winstanley explores policy recommendations that can transform our healthcare system to be a person-centred and digitally-enabled NHS.
+In part two of his two-part series on the NHS, Charlie Winstanley explores policy recommendations that can transform our healthcare system to be a person-centered and digitally-enabled NHS.

 In part one of this series, we explored the implications of the Healthcare Infrastructure Plan (HIP), published by the incumbent government in late 2019.
 I argued an investment in hospital vanity projects will serve simply to exasperate the issues with our current health and care system, as well as further entrench organisational fiefdoms.
 The COVID-19 pandemic provides an opportunity to reset the health and care agenda and instead, use this investment to create a person-centred, digitally-enabled NHS that will serve the British public for the next 75 years.